Skip to main content

 Acknowledgements

-The Engaging Families in Early Education project is a collaboration between the Social Policy Research Centre (University of NSW), The University of Sydney, Western Sydney University and Manchester Metropolitan University (UK).
+The Engaging Families in Early Education project is a collaboration between the Social Policy Research Centre (University of NSW), The University of Sydney, Western Sydney University and Griffith University.

 The research is supported by Early Childhood Australia, KU Children’s Services, Goodstart Early Learning, The Creche & Kindergarten Association, and Family Day Care Australia.